 Multi-mission satellite altimetry to investigate long-term trends and variability in Antarctic ice-shelf thickness.

 Check out our paper in Science

-Figure: Integrated gravity models constructed using sea surface gradients (slopes), derived from satellite altimetry (Geosat and ERS-1), and marine gravity data along the Brazilian coast: (left) free-air gravity anomaly and (right) geoid height.
+Figure: Integrated gravity models constructed using sea surface gradients (slopes), derived from satellite altimetry (Geosat and ERS-1), and marine gravity data (ships) along the Brazilian coast: (left) free-air gravity anomaly and (right) geoid height.
 Unlike spectral methods (deterministic approach), the least squares collocation (stochastic approach) presented a low content of high-frequency noise in the predicted gravity anomalies.